Recovering From Alcohol Addiction

 What will a clinic stay cost?

-The costs of treatment depends on the duration of stay, what you’re seeking help with, and your needs.
+The costs of addiction treatment depend on the duration of stay, what you’re seeking help with, and your needs.
 Abbeybot can give you guideline personalised pricing, below.
 This will be subject to agreement from our admissions and medical teams, and is dependent on individual factors we account for during your initial call with us.

-What’s the difference between rehab, and AA?
+What’s the difference between alcohol rehabs, and AA?

-What’s the success rate of rehab?
+What’s the success rate of alcohol treatment?

 Success rates of rehab vary, like many things in life, upon the effort and follow through you put in.
 A rehab clinic can provide the best therapeutic input and aftercare support imaginable, but if the individual doesn’t follow through, results may be lacking.
+To remedy this, make sure to take full advantage of therapeutic time in the clinic, and play an active role in aftercare planning.

-Where are your centres?
+Where are your treatment centres?

 I have anxiety and depression, is rehab suitable for me?